SoftSec-KAIST/Fuzzing-Survey/CONTRIBUTING.md

 - `journal`, `volume`, `number`: The journal title, volume, and number of the publication if this fuzzer first appeared in a journal.

-- `references`: The `name`(s) of highly-related fuzzers, meaning other fuzzers that this fuzzer was implemented on top of or was heavily inspired by.
-To maintain simplicity, we limit this field to **two** entries in our database.

 - `miscurl`: Miscellaneous links, e.g., URLs to papers or presentations.